Photo: (above): Gideon Smith with his Michigan State teammates in 1913 and (below) with his Ferris State teammates in 1912.

 Smith broke barriers throughout his life.
 He was the first black college football player at two Michigan schools, Ferris State and Michigan State.
 Later he blazed trails in coaching at what is now known as Hampton University in his then-segregated hometown of Hampton, Va.

 The gentle and humble man posthumously was honored with the Trailblazer Award from the American Football Coaches Association at the group’s annual convention on Jan.
 12 in Louisville.
-The award honors coaches at historically black colleges and universities, but in a sense Smith is a genuine “Michigan Man” of another brand for the opportunities he received from two Great Lakes State colleges.
-He used his education to return home to then-segregated Virginia with a degree to launch a successful career mentoring a generation of young African-Americans.
+The award honors coaches at historically black colleges and universities, but in a sense Smith is a genuine “Michigan Man” of Great Lakes State brand for the opportunities he received at Ferris in Big Rapids and Michigan State in East Lansing.
+He used his education to return home to segregated Virginia with a degree.
+He mentored a generation of young African-Americans.

 “This latest recognition of my grandfather’s achievements has layered significance for me,” said Belcher.
 “The Trailblazer Award signifies that my grandfather lived a life of trailblazing, extending beyond his pioneering days as a football player and student at Michigan State.
 I continue to draw strength from his life of dignity, mission, purpose and humility and am reminded of my own responsibility, as a bearer of his legacy, to make a difference.”

 Smith endured segregation in the South as a youth born in 1890 when southerners who fought in the Civil War still walked the streets.
-But he was granted a chance to journey north to Ferris, thanks to the goodwill of Woodbridge Ferris, founder of Ferris Institute in the then-thriving lumber town of Big Rapids, Mi., that grew into Ferris State University.
+But he was granted a chance to journey north to Ferris State, thanks to the goodwill of Woodbridge Ferris.
+He founded Ferris Institute in the then-thriving lumber town of Big Rapids, Mi., and the school evolved into Ferris State University.

 Woodbridge Ferris, later a Michigan governor and U.S. Senator from Michigan, established a working relationship with Hampton Institute to bring about a dozen black students to be educated at Ferris before they transferred on to other schools.
 He had been inspired by reading Hampton alum Booker T. Washington’s autobiography, “Up from Slavery.”

 Smith was the first black football player at Ferris in 1912 and again the pioneering first black athlete when he transferred to Michigan State, then known as Michigan Agricultural College; he played football at MAC from 1913 to 1915.
-He is best known for his time at Michigan State, but without Woodbridge Ferris we never heard about Gideon Smith and his influence on future generations.
+He is best known for his time at Michigan State, but Woodbridge Ferris launched his path.

-While establishing his name at upstart MAC, he led the school to its first two wins over a Michigan program that was already a national power in the 1913 and 1915 seasons.
+While Smith established his name at upstart MAC, he led the school to its first two wins over a Michigan program that was already a national power, in the 1913 and 1915 seasons.
 Smith was inducted into Michigan State’s inaugural Hall of Fame class in 1992.

 Smith played professionally in 1915 with the immortal Jim Thorpe on the Canton Bulldogs.
 The Pro Football Hall of Fame lists him as the fourth black pro player.

-After Smith’s playing days he returned home to then-Hampton Institute, a Historically Black College.
+After Smith’s playing days he returned home to then-Hampton Institute, a Historically Black College and University.
 He was a successful Hampton coach from 1921 to 1940, including a Black Football national title in 1922.
-He is still the school’s all-time winningest coach with a record of 97-46-12.
+He was the school's longest tenured coach and is No. 2 the all-time wins list at 97-46-12.
 He was a Hampton assistant athletic director until retiring in 1955.
 He died at age 78 in 1968.

-Smith’s grandson, who unfortunately wasn’t invited to accept the award for his grandfather in an oversight by the AFCA, said it best about pioneers such Gideon Smith who aren’t nationally known for breaking barriers but endured the same humiliations for the color of their skin.
+Smith’s grandson said it best about pioneers such Gideon Smith, the ones that who aren't nationally known for breaking barriers but endured the same humiliations for the color of their skin.
 Names such as Jesse Owens and Jackie Robinson are most prominent.